 Sustainability Initiatives at UMass Lowell

-The Office of Sustainability, opened in January 2015, provides the UMass Lowell community with essential, centralized, support services which integrate, communicate, and promote sustainable opportunities that contribute to the pursuit of carbon neutrality.
+The Office of Sustainability first opened in January 2015.
+It provides the UMass Lowell community with essential and centralized support services which integrate, communicate, and promote sustainable opportunities that contribute to the pursuit of carbon neutrality.

 Ready to know more about who we are?
 Meet the Team or feel free to reach out to any of our Sustainability Ambassadors!